-Lakeview Behavioral Health’s adult intensive outpatient program (IOP) is for individuals in need of short-term help stabalizing mental health symptoms.
+Our adult intensive outpatient program (IOP) has two separate tracks: one track for those struggling with mental health concerns and a separate track for those who are facing chemical dependency.
+We are also able to treat co-occurring disorders.
+We offer in-person and virtual options for treatment.
 Our IOP offers a variety of process group therapies to help adults regain control of their lives.

 What Is Adult Intensive Outpatient Treatment?

 - Treatment for mental health, chemical dependency, or co-occurring disorders

 - If you feel comfortable with less structure and less frequent therapy, but are still not ready for a traditional outpatient therapy schedule, the IOP could be a good fit.
 The IOP program is also a good choice for individuals who need short-term help stabilizing their symptoms or resolving extremely disturbing problems which can be resolved in a short period of time so the individual can return to their normal schedule with a minimum of disruption.

 - All patients will undergo a thorough assessment to ensure we develop the best treatment plan and in the right adult program.

 - We provide a safe atmosphere for you to explore and address a wide variety of problems.

 What Is Offered In The Intensive Outpatient Program?

 Our IOP program offers more frequent treatment than what is offered in the traditional outpatient therapy setting but meets fewer days per week for fewer hours than our PHP program.
 Depending on the needs of each adult, their time may include the following:

 - Family therapy